frapplecat/moonup/README.md

 # DEPLOYMENT

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+* The site was deployed to GitHub pages<br>

+* The steps to deploy are as follows:
+* Go to GitHub repository
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+* Navigate to the Settings tab
+* Select source section drop-down menu
+* Select the Master Branch
+* Once the master branch has been selected, the page will be automatically refreshed
+* A detailed ribbon display will indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+* The live link can be found here:

 <br>
 <br>